hashgraph/hedera-improvement-proposal/README.md

    - Economics: This type of proposal includes improvements to the Hedera fee structure, token distribution, proof-of-stake, and other areas relating to the economics of Hedera.

-   - HRC: This type of proposal is a Hedera “request for comment” - HIPs under this distinction require elaboration or commentary from the core Hedera team before recategorizing or moving forward with the proposal.
+- An HRC - This type of proposal is a Hedera “request for comment” - HIPs under this distinction require elaboration or commentary from the core Hedera team beforse recategorizing or moving forward with the proposal.

 - An Informational HIP - This type of proposal provides general guidelines or information to the Hedera Hashgraph community, but does not propose a new feature.
 Informational HIPs do not necessarily represent Hedera Hashgraph community consensus or recommendation, and so users are free to ignore Informational HIPs.